Shivamp29/Java-OOPS/Encapsulation/ReadMe.txt

     - Getters :
             - getters are used to access the private data fields.
-            - getters are also called as ' Accessers '
+            - getters are also called as ' Accesers '
-            - getters must have have ' public ' access specifier.
+            - getters must have  ' public ' access specifier.
             - getters have the same return type as the type of attribute
             - getters doesn't have any parameter i.e. No parameter
             - Syntax :